Eldryd Parry

+Life and career

-Parry was educated at Shrewsbury School and studied medicine at Emmanuel College, Cambridge.
+Eldryd Hugh Owen Parry was born in Cardiff on 27 November 1930.
+He was educated at Shrewsbury School and studied medicine at Emmanuel College, Cambridge.
 He held an honorary Fellowship, and at Cardiff University.
 He worked at the Royal Postgraduate Medical School in London before secondment to University College Hospital, Ibadan, Nigeria, in 1960.
 After three years at Haile Selassie University, Addis Ababa, Ethiopia, he returned to Nigeria in 1969 as the Chair of Medicine at Ahmadu Bello University, Zaria, Nigeria. in 1977 he took the post of Foundation Dean of Medicine, at the University of Ilorin, Nigeria.
 It was in Ilorin that he introduced a radical community-based programme, COBES with Professor Ladipo Akinkugbe.
 He was Dean and Professor of Medicine at the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana, from 1980 to 1985.

-Parry was an Honorary Fellow of the University of Cardiff and of the London School of Hygiene and Tropical Medicine, where he was also an Honorary Professor; an honorary Foundation Fellow at the College of Physicians and Surgeons of Ghana; and a Foundation Member of the Faculty of Medicine and Surgery of Amoud University, Somaliland.
+He was an Honorary Fellow of the University of Cardiff and of the London School of Hygiene and Tropical Medicine, where he was also an Honorary Professor; an honorary Foundation Fellow at the College of Physicians and Surgeons of Ghana; and a Foundation Member of the Faculty of Medicine and Surgery of Amoud University, Somaliland.

 In 2007, Parry received a lifetime achievement award from the Royal Society of Medicine for achievement in tropical medicine, and was made an Honorary Fellow of Emmanuel College, Cambridge.
 He was also an Honorary Fellow of the Royal College of Surgeons of England.
 He was appointed Officer of the Order of the British Empire (OBE) in 1982 and Knight Commander of the Order of St Michael and St George (KCMG) in the 2011 New Year Honours for services to healthcare development in Africa.